jProgr/jprogr.github.io/_posts/2025-09-27-how-to-mini.md

 48. Leo i odi a avion.
 49. ke rason?
 50. Bob i de visita a Germania an Frans e ke rason?
+51. What is under Leo's pen case?
+A table
+52. Mia pen e nea de ke?
+Mia pen e nea de Mia pen-kaja an Leo pen-kaja.
+53. Leo i ave a pen-kaja? ja.
+54. Mia pen-kaja e unda de mesa? no.
+55. Your sword is on the side of the column - tu katana e lado de kolun.
+56. oranje e en mi - The orange is in me - The orange is inside me.
+57. tu baka e baka de tu - Your back is behind you.
+58. That pen is above - da pen e supa.

 ## Notes